 Pumpkin and Maple Pecan Ice Cream

 Having a bad day?
 Not on our watch!
 Wrap your lips around a double scoop of pumpkin or maple pecan ice cream, made right here in SLO CAL.
 Also available in sandwich form, the pumpkin and gingersnap package will fill you up like the sweet treats you used to sneak from grandmas kitchen.
 Negranti Creamery, located in Templeton's Tin City (and coming soon to San Luis Obispo Public Market), is a wonderland of dairy delights.
 Made from local sheep's milk and mixed with local ingredients, every pint is a love letter to SLO CAL's robust flavors.

-Can SloDoCo in San Luis Obispo get any more wonderful?
-Try their Pumpkin Spice Cake, to celebrate the Fall season.
-Of course their maple buttermilk, maple old fashioned, maple bacon and maple chocolate chip are still on the shelf as part of over 100 donut selections!
+Can SloDoCo in San Luis Obispo and Atascadero get any more wonderful?
+Try their fun fall and Halloween-themed donuts to celebrate the autumn season.
+Of course, their maple buttermilk, maple old-fashioned, maple bacon and maple chocolate chip are still on the shelf as part of over 100 donut selections!
 If pumpkin is your ingredient of choice, try the pumpkin pie pillow.
 You won't regret diving in to indulge your sweetest desires.
 Next stop: the pumpkin patch!

 Iced Apple Chai Cider

-When visiting the rock at Morro Bay, stop in to Skipper’s Brew on the Embarcadero for a sampling of their iced apple chai cider, made with Masala chai and their house made apple cider.
-Grab a cup and browse the bevy of surrounding antique and vintage shops Morro Bay has to offer.
+When downtown SLO, stop into Skipper’s Brew on Monterey Street to sample their iced apple chai cider, made with Masala chai and their house-made apple cider.
+Grab a cup and browse the bevy of surrounding shops around SLO.
 Whether the weather, you can choose between having the cider served hot or cold.